wireless90/ProcessInjector.NET/README.md

 ## Code Example

-Let's go ahead and create our victime process in a suspended state.
+Let's go ahead and create our victim process in a suspended state.

 ```cs
 static void Main(string[] args)